-A plan to allow for the mining of phosphate in an area directly adjacent to the Bedouin village of al-Fur'ah will require the demolition of 1,426 buildings in the village and will pose a serious health risk to neighboring residents.
+A plan to allow for the mining of phosphate in an area directly adjacent to the Bedouin village of al-Fur'ah will require the demolition of several homes in the village and will pose a serious health risk to neighboring residents.
 The planned area for the mine currently contains 1,426 buildings, and an additional 569 buildings are within the plan's surrounding restricted area.
 Several human rights organizations, together with some of the al-Fur'ah residents, filed a petition to the Israeli Supreme Court against this phosphate mine on January 21st, 2019.
-The petition was filed on behalf of al-Fur'ah's residents, the Regional Council for Unrecognized Villages (RCUV), Bimkom, Adalah - Legal Center for Arab Minority Rights in Israel, Physicians for Human Rights and was attached to a petition by the Municipality of Arad.67 methodology regarding the health dangers of the plan and there were no expert opinions presenting the health dangers.
+The petition was filed on behalf of al-Fur'ah's residents, the Regional Council for Unrecognized Villages (RCUV), Bimkom, Adalah Association, Physicians for Human Rights and was attached to a petition by the Municipality of Arad.65

-The State submitted its opposition to an absolute order, in which it was determined that there was no regulated
+The State submitted its opposition to an absolute order, in which it was determined that there was no regulated methodology regarding the health dangers of the plan and there were no expert opinions presenting the health dangers.